Aaditya2010-14/bulga-backend/README.md

 # Bulga Backend

+Bulga is a personal finance tracker that automatically reads FamPay transaction notification emails from Gmail, parses them, and displays them in a clean, custom-built dashboard — no manual entry required.
+It features budget tracking, transaction tagging (Essential/Food/Miscellaneous), and category breakdowns, with a Node/Express backend that securely fetches and stores transaction data and a JavaScript frontend for the UI.
+The project is actively being extended into a standalone Android app with real-time push notifications powered by Google Cloud Pub/Sub and Firebase Cloud Messaging, along with OAuth-based Gmail login to support multiple users beyond a single hardcoded account.

-This is the server that fetches your FamPay transaction emails from Gmail and serves them to the Bulga app.
+This repo is the server that fetches your FamPay transaction emails from Gmail and serves them to the Bulga app.

 ## What it does